-Pet Partners' Therapy Animal Program trains volunteers, and screens volunteers and their pets for visiting animal programs in hospitals, nursing homes, rehabilitation centers, schools and other facilities.
+Alliance for Therapy Dogs and Pet Partners train and screen volunteers and their pets for visiting animal programs in hospitals, nursing homes, rehabilitation centers, schools and other facilities.

-Once trained, dogs and their handlers can become part of the Paws Force volunteers.
+Once trained, dogs and their handlers can become part of the Caring Canine volunteer program.

-Your dog may be a good fit for Paws Force if you answer yes to these questions:
+Your dog may be a good fit for Caring Canines if you answer yes to these questions: